-Before discussing system prompts, it is essential to note that Eucken’s constituent and regulating principles, which inform many of the previously mentioned ordoliberalism 2.0 standards, aim to find the right balance between generality and granularity (Wörsdörfer, 2023a).
+Before discussing system prompts to put these principles into practice, it is essential to note that Eucken’s constituent and regulating principles, which inform many of the previously mentioned ordoliberalism 2.0 standards, aim to find the right balance between generality and granularity (Wörsdörfer, 2023a).
 Notable in this regard is that the ideal ordoliberal state is a strong and independent constitutional state, a state that stands above special interest groups and serves as a “market police,” “ordering power,” and “guardian of the competitive order” (Eucken, 1952/2004).
 The state should ideally be able to fend off special interest groups, keep to the principles of neutrality and impartiality, and confine itself to regulatory policy.
 The underlying liberal ideals are equality before the law (i.e., the rule of law), freedom of privileges, and the principle of non-discrimination (Böhm, 1966; Vanberg, 2011).
 Eucken also distinguishes between Ordnungspolitik and Prozesspolitik: Regulatory or ordering policy is favored, which means that the government as a legislator and rule-maker – and not as a significant economic player – is responsible for setting, preserving, and enforcing the regulatory framework (Eucken, 1952/2004).
 The government should restrict itself to economic policies that frame or define the general terms and conditions under which market transactions occur.
 In other words, the government must focus solely on establishing, monitoring, and enforcing the “rules of the game” instead of steering, influencing, or intervening in market processes and the play itself.
 The overall goal of regulatory policy is to implement a competitive socio-economic order capable of safeguarding freedom, autonomy, citizen sovereignty, and dignity (this presupposes a constitutional state based on the rule of law).
 On the other hand, process policy is rejected for several reasons.
 Eucken (Eucken, 1950/1965, 1952/2004, 1999, 2001) and other ordoliberals view it as a type of “privilege-granting policy” that (too) often directly interferes in the “economic game of catallaxy” (Hayek, 1973).
-Per definition and relative to regulatory policy, it relies more heavily on ad-hoc, case-by-case decisions, allowing for more arbitrary and selective interventions in economic affairs (due to focusing on short-term “piece-meal engineering”).
+Per definition and relative to regulatory policy, it relies more heavily on ad-hoc, case-by-case decisions, allowing for arbitrary and selective interventions in economic affairs (due to focusing on short-term “piecemeal engineering”).
 This approach, therefore, lacks two critical elements of an ordoliberal regulatory framework: predictability and long-term focus.
 More importantly, according to ordoliberalism, process policy creates more opportunities for special interest groups to influence the legislative process.
 In other words, this type of policy is more susceptible to the influence of rent-seeking or lobbying groups, given its greater regulatory burden and the broader discretionary power it grants political decision-makers.
 Eucken and others also criticize the lack of transparency that (often) goes hand in hand with process policy (i.e., an increasing number of discussions and decisions occurring behind closed doors) and, consequently, the diminished sense of accountability and democratic legitimacy.
 Additionally, ordoliberals are concerned with special interest groups, primarily when they represent only a tiny fraction of society and when they are not directly or democratically elected.
-Ultimately, this form of policy tends to threaten national prosperity by granting costly, exclusive privileges to special interest groups and undermining individual freedom by empowering rent-seekers with greater political and economic influence (according to Eucken and other ordoliberals).
+Ultimately, this policy threatens national prosperity by granting costly, exclusive privileges to special interest groups and undermining individual freedom by empowering rent-seekers with greater political and economic influence (according to Eucken and other ordoliberals).

-This distinction between regulatory and process policy is relevant for the discussion on system prompts in the next section as it shows the importance of general system prompts that are not overly detailed in their prescriptions and are adaptable to democratic debate.
+This distinction between regulatory and process policy is relevant for the discussion on system prompts in the next section, as it shows the importance of general system prompts that are not overly detailed in their prescriptions and are adaptable to democratic debate.

 5. Suggestions: Evaluations or System Prompts?